Tom Ridge: Criticisms of President Trump

-In July 2020, Ridge criticized President Trump for saying in June that vote-by-mail leads to widespread voter fraud, responding that it is not a threat and that voters need a safe way to cast a ballot in the 2020 election, amid the COVID-19 pandemic.
-Ridge also said that it was "sad" that the President wants to quash the legitimacy of the election.
+In July 2020, Ridge criticized President Donald Trump for saying in June that vote-by-mail leads to widespread voter fraud, responding that it is not a threat and that voters need a safe way to cast a ballot in the 2020 election, amid the COVID-19 pandemic.
+Ridge also said that it was "sad" that the president wants to quash the legitimacy of the election.
 In response to Ridge's comments, the RNC said lawsuits by Democrats to strip ballot safeguards are an attempt to delegitimize the election.
 Ridge is a co-chair of VoteSafe, a bipartisan group that promotes safe voting by mail and in person.

-Also in July 2020, Ridge slammed his former Department for sending in federal agents to detain rioters allegedly committing federal crimes in Portland, Oregon, after more than 50 days of protests and riots there.
+Also in July 2020, Ridge slammed his former department for sending in federal agents to detain rioters allegedly committing federal crimes in Portland, Oregon, after more than 50 days of protests and riots there.
 He also said, during an interview with radio host Michael Smerconish, that it would be a "cold day in hell" before he "would consent to an uninvited, unilateral intervention" in one of his cities in Pennsylvania.
 The White House cited federal law to support this use of federal law enforcement.
 Trump later slammed Ridge on Twitter, calling him "a failed RINO" and saying he "loved watching pathetic Never Trumpers squirm!".

 2020 presidential election

-In September 2020, Ridge endorsed former Vice President Joe Biden for president in a Philadelphia Inquirer op-ed.
+In September 2020, Ridge endorsed former vice president Joe Biden for president in a Philadelphia Inquirer op-ed.
 On November 6, 2020, he confirmed to CNN that it was the first time he ever voted for a Democratic presidential candidate.

 Ridge, along with more than 100 Republican former national security officials, signed a letter in November that stated that the delay of the presidential transition imperiled the security of the nation.
 The 9/11 Commission finding that the shortened transition to the administration of George W. Bush during the disputed 2000 presidential election "hampered the new administration in identifying, recruiting, clearing, and obtaining Senate confirmation of key appointees" was mentioned in the statement.

 In August 2022, Ridge described the January 6 United States Capitol attack as "conduct you’d see in a Third World country, not in the United States of America" and described current politics in America as "distressing", "personal, vengeful, [and] mean-spirited."

-2022 Senate Election
+2022 Senate election

 In 2022, Ridge endorsed fellow Republican Mehmet Oz in the 2022 United States Senate election in Pennsylvania.